Psychotria viridis ‘Ecuador’ | ‘Chacruna’ | 10 seeds

 The mature plant grows to around five metres tall in the wild and spans a diameter of roughly two metres, producing five to fifteen-centimetre elliptical green leaves in pairs along its stems, which turn grey to red-brown when dried.

-For the amateur horticulturalist, cultivation from cuttings is most practical (propagation from seed can prove quite challenging due to low germination rates), with a partial or single viridis leaf sufficient to start off a new clone.
+For the amateur horticulturalist, cultivation from cuttings is most practical (propagation from seed can prove quite challenging due to relatively low germination rates and the seed’s tendency to a state of dormancy after a while), with a partial or single viridis leaf sufficient to start off a new clone.
 For the more technically-minded, it’s also well-suited to a hydroponic setup.

 Traditional users of Chacruna include the Machiguenga of Peru (who use the juice from viridis leaves to as eye drops for treating migraine) and the many indigenous tribes, syncretic churches and “Vegetalistas” (traditional healers) following the Ayahuasca practice.